MoBensaleh/Target-Trainer-Application/README.md

 * This repository contains all the code for the application which was built using Java with JavaFX framework.
 * Implemented using Model-View-Controller architecture, Publish-Subscribe communication model and a 2D immediate-mode GUI.
 * Selected targets are drawn with a red fill.

+## Application Modes
+1. `Control + E` sets the application to Edit Mode.
+1. `Control + T` sets the application to Test Mode which allows the user to begin a "Target Trainer" session.

 ## Supported Actions
 1. Creation of targets by `Shift-Clicking`.